zhaohengbo/CapTouch/README.md

 # CapTouch
-Old but open-source CapTouch of MSP430
+Old but open-source CapTouch library of MSP430